 Everything has an expiration date, a time when it needs to be inspected and either replaced, repaired, or otherwise cleaned up.
 Chimneys are no different; they wear down over time and need cleaning.
 The question is, how often should you schedule a chimney sweep?

-Annually at least, the CSIA or “Chimney Safety Institute of America” recommends that patrons schedule a chimney sweep once a year.
+Annually at least, it is recommended that patrons schedule a chimney sweep once a year.
 That is not very often and is true even if one does not use the fireplace or chimney; this is because the chimney is at risk as a structure from natural weather, especially during the rainy season.

 Water is the fiend of architecture and engineering; as a liquid, it can slip in anywhere, and most building materials are either porous or naturally weather away when beaten upon by rain.
 The exact mechanism that makes rivers and streams—erosion—can compromise the state of your chimney.
 You are invited to imagine the scene of the chimney collapsing upon your home and the bills you’d have to pay to address it, all from being weathered down.

 Water, however, doesn’t tend to weather away chimneys to have them collapse; masonry chimneys instead succumb to being porous, meaning they absorb water.
 This causes the bricks or stones to warp, meaning they expand and compress against each other, creating pressure; ultimately, the masonry will crack and crumble until chunks fall out, and the same scene you imagined before will unfold.
 Beyond that, this deformation can impair airflow, blocking the ventilation and cooling the smoke to fall back down instead of leaving the house.
 This process only finds itself sped along by wind chill, the freezing and thawing of water in the masonry.